ZehT/bakery-packs/README.md

   * You​ ​can​ ​do​ ​everything​ ​in​ ​memory​ ​or​ ​use​ ​files​ ​to​ ​store​ ​your​ ​configuration
   * This​ ​covers​ ​all​ ​aspects​ ​of​ ​code​ ​maintainability,​ ​readability​ ​and​ ​modelling
 * If​ ​something​ ​is​ ​not​ ​clear​ ​don’t​ ​hesitate​ ​to​ ​ask​ ​or​ ​just​ ​make​ an​ ​assumption​ ​and​ ​go​ ​with​ ​it PredictiveHire​ ​-​ ​Bakery

+## Development Assumptions
+* For input 14 MB11, actually there is another option "2 x 2 ​​$9.95 + 2 x 5 $16.95".
+As the requirement expects the output should be "1 ​x​​ 8​ ​$24.95 + 3 x 2 $9.95", assume that if the number of packs are the same, system should try to use pack with bigger size first.
+This is done by pass in the pack options in descending order.
+* Assume input is in a plain text file 'input.txt', each line contains one code and one quantity, separated by space(s).

+## Installation, test and run
+* Installation: npm install
+* Unit testing: npm test
+* Run: npm start (system will based on NODE_ENV environment variable to load env specific bakery metadata)